artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 Perform policy checks on originals
 ++++++++++++++++++++++++++++++++++

-If you create policies using MediaConch, run the policies against the transfer to assess conformation.
+If you have created policies using :ref:`MediaConch <fpr-mediaconch>`, Archivematica runs the original transfer materials against the policies to assess conformance.

 Options: